BigPharmaceutical/chessehc/protocol_specification/protocol.md

 Ranges are inclusive.

+Strings are utf-8 encoded.

+Numbers are big-endian.

 Trees are represented by lists detailing the ID of each part and the bit(s) to identify its branches in brackets.
-For example: `1 - account (2-3)` means that ID 1 is related to accounts and its branches are identified by bits 2-3 (numbers 0-3)
+For example: `1 - account (2-3)` means that ID 1 is related to accounts and its branches are identified by bits 2-3 (numbers 0-3).

 ## [Requests](./request.md)